 Fridge and freezer latches are a great way to avoid having doors pulled open, food things being pulled out and wasted, and your child exposed to foods they could choke on.
 It also helps to keep your baby from getting accidentally trapped inside.

 • Stove Knob Guards

 Stove knob guards are also a good idea if you have a stove with accessible front knobs.
 It’s easy for an adult to accidentally turn a stove knob on, so imagine how enticing it might be for a child.

 If you have sliding doors, you may want to put safety latches on them to keep them from easily sliding open, or shut.

 Any other doors that lead outside should be equipped with a child alarm to help notify you of when your child has opened a door.
 Many toddlers explore during the night or early morning and going out of doors is always a draw to them.
 You can also install door latches and locks towards the top of the door and out of reach.

 If you have a pool, a pool alarm is never a bad idea, even if you don’t have children.
 Isolation fences are also a good idea to help keep out neighboring animals and children as well.

-You might want to read this: How to Pet-Proof your Bedroom?
+You may want to read: How to Pet-Proof your Bedroom?